 The Buckstaff is the only remaining continually operating bathhouse and is located right on Bathhouse Row and is one of the eight bathhouses that were built over the natural hot springs.
-It’s amazing to think that their Hot Springs Spa has been in operation since 1912!
+It’s amazing to think that their Hot Springs Spa has operated since 1912!

 The Hot Springs Grand Promenade

-The Hot Springs Grand Promenade is a half-mile-long brick path that runs behind Bathhouse Row in downtown Hot Springs.
-This “trail” runs parallel with Central Avenue and Bathhouse Row from Fountain Street to Reserve Street throughout the town of Hot Springs.
+The Hot Springs Grand Promenade is a half-mile-long brick path behind Bathhouse Row in downtown Hot Springs.
+This “trail” runs parallel Central Avenue and Bathhouse Row from Fountain Street to Reserve Street throughout Hot Springs.

 This elevated pedestrian-only walkway is a nice little escape from the hustle and bustle of the main street.

 The raised elevation of the walkway gives visitors a great view of historic downtown Hot Springs.
-It also allows visitors to view the Hot Springs National Park hot springs, the springs that this area is famous for.
+It also allows visitors to view the Hot Springs National Park hot springs, the springs for which this area is famous.